Pittawat2542/thoth/README.md

 pip install -r requirements.txt
 ```

-Next is to create file called `labels.txt`.
+Next is to create file called `labels.txt` in the same folder as the `main.py`.
 In this file, it contains the label by having each label separated by new line.

 ## Usage